client: Personal Project

 Still from rendered media

-The base projection map was drawn in a projection output sized Adobe Illustrator document.
+The base projection map was drawn out in an Adobe Illustrator document with the same dimensions as the projector output.
 That file was taken into After Effects and then pre-comps set aside to hold different elements were manipulated with mesh warp effects to fit the map.
 All animation was then done in the After Effects using elements created in Illustrator.

-The work around for this issue was to offload video playback from xSchedule and move it into a different program.
+The work around for this issue was to offload video playback from xSchedule and into a different program.
 Sequence playback alone is able to run without experiencing lag on xSchedule, but there needed to be some sort of mechanism that started playback at the same time in both programs.
-To synchronize video playback, it is run out of a QLC+ show that also has a MIDI note at the beginning of the sequence.
+Video playback is run out of a QLC+ show that has a MIDI note at the beginning of the sequence.
 Said MIDI note feeds into a MIDI/OSC routing program called OSCulator which in turn sends it to the receiver features of xSchedule and triggers an event that begins lighting playback.